Incident.io

 P0's Incident.io integration allows on-call users to approve access requests based on their on-call schedule assignments.
 You can configure two types of on-call approval:

-* **Auto-approval:** Automatically approve access requests if the requestor is currently on-call for any schedule in your Incident.io account.
+* **Auto-approval:** Automatically approve access requests if the requester is on-call for one of the schedules configured on the Incident.io integration page.

 * **On-call approver:** Allow users who are on-call for specific schedules to approve others' access requests via access policies.
 When someone escalates an access request, P0 creates an incident in Incident.io to notify the on-call team.